TobiasNils/home-cloud/apps/bitwarden/README.md

 ## The supported codes are 301 (legacy permanent), 302 (legacy temporary), 307 (temporary), and 308 (permanent).
 ## Temporary redirects are useful while testing different icon services, but once a service
 ## has been decided on, consider using permanent redirects for cacheability.
 The legacy codes
-## are currently better supported by the Bitwarden clients.
+## are currently better supported by the vault clients.
 # ICON_REDIRECT_CODE=302

 ## Disable icon downloading